FreeRTOSHAL/testsystem/README.md

 FreeRTOS, FreeRTOS.org and the FreeRTOS logo are trademarks of Real Time Engineers Ltd.

-This is a unofficial Repo of FreeRTOS.
+This is an unofficial Repo of FreeRTOS.
 This part of the FreeRTOS HAL develops at UaS RheinMain.

 Needed Buildtools
 -----------------